 Lastly, it is important to review your overall perimeter security, including fences, gates and access control systems.
 This holistic approach ensures that your intrusion detection technology is complemented by robust physical barriers, offering comprehensive protection against unauthorized entry.

 Intrusion alarm systems are crucial to keeping commercial or residential property secure.
-These systems use a combination of sensors, cameras, cloud services, and audio and video analytics to detect unwanted intrusions and inform emergency response.
+These systems use a combination of sensors, cameras, cloud services, and audio and video analytics technology to detect unwanted intrusions and inform emergency response.
 By alerting property owners and law enforcement about potential threats, intrusion alarms play a crucial role in preventing vandalism and deterring loitering and unauthorized entry.

 When selecting an intrusion alarm system, consider your site location, system cost and the facility’s specific security needs.
 Additionally, proper maintenance and strategic installation are key to ensuring the system operates effectively.